DariusDahl/Game-Development-Project-Sync/MissionDemolition/README.md

 # MissionDemolition Game

-Welcome to **MissionDemolition**, a physics-based game where you launch projectiles at castles using a slingshot!
+Welcome to MissionDemolition, a physics-based game where you launch projectiles at castles using a slingshot!
 Knock down the castle with the fewest shots possible as you progress through multiple levels.

 ## 🎮 How to Play
 - Click and drag on the slingshot to aim your shot